JoarHaraldsson/JoarHaraldsson/README.md

 - 👋 Hi, I’m @JoarHaraldsson
 - 👀 I’m interested in technology and finance!
 - 🌱 I’m currently learning more about machine learning and deep learning.
-- 🌱 i'm passionate about solving problems with programming.
+- 🌱 I'm passionate about solving problems with programming.

 <!---
 JoarHaraldsson/JoarHaraldsson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.